saifee3/Library-Management-System/README.md

 - Python 3.8 or higher
 - Git
-- Database system (SQLite for development, PostgreSQL/MySQL for production)
+- Database system (SQLite for development)

 ### Installation